w3c/wai-tutorials/source/images/textual.html.erb.md

 	<h4 class="annotation-header"><span class="subhead">Accessibility Support:</span> MathML, Web Browsers, and Assistive Technologies</h4>
 	<div class="annotation-content">
 		<p>Most web browsers need plugins to render MathML correctly – especially for the new MathML 3.0 features used in this example.
 To see the MathML example below, <a href="https://addons.mozilla.org/en-US/firefox/addon/mathml-mml3ff/">this Firefox plugin</a> may be needed.</p>
-		<p>Some libraries that polyfill MathML for web browsers, like <a href="http://www.mathjax.org">MathJax</a>, provide support for <a href="http://www.mathjax.org/resources/articles-and-presentations/accessible-pages-with-mathjax/">accessibility features</a>.</p>
+		<p>Some libraries that polyfill MathML for web browsers, like <a href="http://www.mathjax.org">MathJax</a>, provide support for accessibility features.</p>
     <p>Accessibility support for MathML varies, but continues to improve as web browsers and assistive technology evolve.
 It is important to evaluate MathML support before deciding which techniques to use.</p>
 		<p>Find more information about the state of MathML <a href="https://trac.webkit.org/wiki/MathML">in Webkit-based</a> and <a href="https://developer.mozilla.org/en-US/docs/Mozilla/MathML_Project/Status">in Mozilla-based browsers</a>.</p>
 	</div>